https://sza.it/ Listed by incransom Ransomware Group

 client, contracts, personal, NDA and other

-On June 30, 2026, the ransomware group IncRansom added Italian creative agency sza.it to its leak site, confirming that client files, contracts, personal data, and NDA-protected documents had been exfiltrated during a ransomware attack.
+On June 30, 2026, the ransomware group IncRansom added Italian creative agency sza.it to its leak site, claiming that client files, contracts, personal data, and NDA-protected documents had been exfiltrated during a ransomware attack.

 Available reporting describes an intrusion in which IncRansom gained access to sza.it’s internal systems, exfiltrated large volumes of documents, and later published proof of the theft on its dark-web blog.
 The exposed material includes client records, contracts, personal information, and files protected by non-disclosure agreements.
 Public reporting indicates the number of individuals whose data appears in the leak remains unknown at this time.
 The incident follows the group’s standard pattern of encrypting victim networks, demanding payment, and then listing non-paying targets on its leak site hosted via ransomware.live.